Table of Contents

 • 2.
 Jet Lag Relief

 Depending on where you’re coming from, you may experience the unpleasant effects of jet lag upon your arrival in Germany.
-Prevent and treat those nasty symptoms by taking homeopathic jet lag relief pills and make the most out of your first day in Germany.
+Prevent and treat those nasty symptoms by taking homeopathic jet lag relief pills and making the most out of your first day in Germany.
+They are gentle and don’t contain jitter-inducing caffeine like many similar products.

 View on Amazon.com ➜